 Dried marijuana leaves are crushed and rolled into cigarette like cylinders often called “joints”.
 Most users apply the same kind of rolling papers used to roll tobacco cigarettes.
 Marijuana can also be packed into small “bowls” found on handheld pipes and smoked.
 Bongs are larger devices that use water vapor to to allow users to inhale pot smoke more deeply without experiencing a burning throat or coughing.
 Marijuana “brownies” are also consumed for the purpose of getting high as well.

-Within a few minutes of taking one or two “hits” of a joint, “blunt”, bong or pipe, the majority of pot users report;
+Within a few minutes of taking one or two “hits” on a joint, blunt, bong or pipe, the majority of pot users report;

 - Feeling relaxed, talkative, light-headed and slightly euphoric